hashicorp/terraform-provider-google/website/docs/r/monitoring_slo.html.markdown

   (Required)
   The fraction of service that must be good in order for this objective to be met.
 0 < goal <= 0.999

-* `basic_sli` -
-  (Required)
-  Basic Service-Level Indicator (SLI) on a well-known service type.
-  Performance will be computed on the basis of pre-defined metrics.
-  SLIs are used to measure and calculate the quality of the Service's performance with respect to a single aspect of service quality.
-Structure is documented below.

 * `service` -
   (Required)